ietf-wg-add/draft-ietf-add-svcb-dns/draft-schwartz-svcb-dns.md

 These keys are automatically mandatory if present.

+## Other applicable SvcParamKeys

+These SvcParamKeys are applicable to the "dns" scheme with their standard meaning and behavior:
-## echconfig
+* echconfig

-The echconfig SvcParamKey, if present, applies to any ECH-capable connection that uses this record.
+* ipv4hint
+* ipv6hint

 # New SvcParamKeys

 ## dohpath

-"dohpath" is a single-valued SvcParamKey whose value (both in presentation and wire format) is a relative URI Template {{!RFC6570}}, normally starting with `/`.
+"dohpath" is a single-valued SvcParamKey whose value (both in presentation and wire format) is a relative URI Template {{!RFC6570}}, normally starting with "/".
 If the "alpn" SvcParamKey indicates support for HTTP, clients MAY construct a DNS over HTTPS URI Template by combining the prefix "https://", the authority hostname from the `dns://` URI, the port from the "port" key if present, and the dohpath value.
 (The port from the `dns://` URI MUST NOT be used.)

 Clients SHOULD NOT query for any "HTTPS" RRs when using the constructed URI Template.
 Instead, the SvcParams and address records associated with this SVCB record SHOULD be used for the HTTPS connection, with the same semantics as an HTTPS RR.
 However, for consistency, server operators SHOULD publish an equivalent HTTPS RR, especially if clients might learn this URI Template through a different channel.